 - Requiem – Resurrecting an ally revives them with 25% HP when reviving an ally at the altar of sacrifice.
 You do not need to sacrifice your own health.

 - Undead Slaying – Increase your Physical damage bonus by 20% when attacking undead monster.

-The Cleric perks we recommend out Advanced Healer, Perseverance, Protection from Evil, and Kindness.
-This combination adds to the Clerics already tanky nature and gives you a slight boost to healing output.
+The Cleric perks we recommend are Advanced Healer, Perseverance, Protection from Evil, and Kindness.
+This combination adds to the Clerics’ already tanky nature and gives you a slight boost to healing output.

 Once you level up and gain access to more gold/better gear you will want to use Resurrection and slot Requiem as a perk.
 This will resurrect your ally with 25% health and should allow them to get back in to battle faster.
 When using Requiem, remove Protection from Evil.